Mercer defense puts clamps on Furman in 24-3 win - NewsBreak

 Mercer defense puts clamps on Furman in 24-3 win

 GREENVILLE, N.C.
-(AP) — Brandon Marshall ran for a pair of scores and Fred Payton threw for another and Mercer controlled Furman 24-3 in a Southern Conference opener.
-Payton threw a 35-yard touchdown to Ty James to complete a nine-play, 75-yard drive that put Mercer ahead 7-3.
-Marshall added touchdown runs of 10 and 1 yards in the second quarter for an 18-point lead.
-The Bears’ defense stymied Furman quarterbacks Hamp Sisson who threw three interceptions.kesq.com
+(AP) — Brandon Marshall ran for a pair of scores and Fred Payton threw for another and Mercer controlled Furman 24-3 in a Southern Conference opener on Saturday.

 Comments / 0